Gabo-Tech/SOLID/README.md

 #### Method Pre- and Post-Condition Rules

-##### Pre-condition:
+##### Pre-condition

- An assertion about the state of the system before the method is called.
+ Pre-condition: An assertion about the state of the system before the method is called.

- Pre-conditions required by methods of a subclass mustn't be stronger than pre-conditions required by methods os a superclass.
+ Pre-conditions required by methods of a subclass mustn't be stronger than pre-conditions required by methods of a superclass.

+##### Post-condition

+ Post-condition: An assertion about the state of the system after the method execution completes.

+ Post-conditions guaranteed by methods of a subclass mustn't be weaker than post-conditions guaranteed by methods of a superclass.

+#### Class Property Rules

+##### Invariant

+Invariant: An assertion about a specific class property which is always true.

+Invariants guaranteed by a subclass must include all invariants guaranteed by a superclass.

+##### Constraint

+Constraint: An assertion about how a class property evolves over time.

+Constraints enforced by a subclass must include all constraints enforced by a superclass.

 ### Break the hierarchy if it fails the substitution test.

 ```